-The information contained in this article is current as at 8 April 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 8 April 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 8 April 2020

 With effect from 3 April 2020, the National Cabinet has issued its principles intended to balance the interest of landlords and tenant in a lease involving SME tenants (being those tenants with a turnover below $50 million) (referred to as ‘the Code’).
 The basis of the Code remains for Landlords and Tenants to negotiate mutually acceptable arrangements that work through their particular circumstances.
 The negotiations are intended to be open, honest and transparent with a view to reaching a temporary change to the leasing arrangements that takes into account the impact of COVID-19 on the Tenant proportionately (including addressing a recovery period) and the circumstances of the Lease.

 The Code is intended to apply to all tenant businesses that are eligible for the Commonwealth Government’s Jobkeeper Programme and are SME Tenants with turnover below $50 million.
 The criteria for the JobKeeper Programme are those businesses with either:

 - A turnover of less than $1 billion who have (or will have) their turnover fall by 30% or more; or

 - A turnover of more than $1 billion who have (or will have) their turnover fall by 50% or more.

 Note that where a consolidated reporting group has a turnover of less than $1 billion, then each business within that group can be considered separately for the purposes of this criteria.
 Note also that charities registered with the Australian Charities and Not-for-Profit Commission would also be considered eligible if they have (or will have) their turnover fall by 15%.